cfpb/design-system/docs/pages/web-component-storybook.md

           ```

-          If a component reflects a boolean attribute (`reflect: true`), prefer testing/asserting against the DOM attribute in play functions.
-There is an example of this in `packages/cfpb-design-system/src/elements/cfpb-button/cfpb-button.stories.ts` under `CollapseProgramatically`.
-We check `button.getAttribute(aria-expanded)`, not a JS property to assert real rendered state.
+          If a component reflects a boolean attribute (`reflect: true`), prefer asserting against the DOM attribute rather than the JS property so you are checking real rendered state.
+There is an example of this in `packages/cfpb-design-system/elements/cfpb-expandable/index.spec.js` under `collapsing programatically` which checks `button.getAttribute('aria-expanded')` and `elm.hasAttribute('open')`.

           This isn't stylistic.
 Prior to fixing this, `cfpb-button.stories.ts` used camelCase keys here (`iconLeft, iconRight`) which silently failed to attach the icon-select controls to the real args since `getStorybookHelpers` generates attribute-cased keys.